-You should adapt to meet the requirements of your own governance but ensure you are still meeting the requirements of Part 2 of KCSIE (September 2016) this includes:
+You should adapt to meet the requirements of your own governance but ensure you are still meeting the requirements of Part 2 of KCSIE (September 2019) this includes:

-- Taking leadership responsibility for the school's Safeguarding and Child Protection arrangements; this includes assisting the DSL with the S175/157 safeguarding selfassessment on an annual basis - That they are up to date with emerging issues in Safeguarding and recognise the strategies by the Local Authority in trying to keep children safe in Cornwall - Ensuring that we have a nominated link Governor for Child Protection and Safeguarding and this person has received appropriate training for their role. - The designated safeguarding governor visits the school regularly to review safeguarding within the school and includes within visits regular discussions with children - Ensuring that we have a DSL for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
-The number of DDSL's needs to be sufficient in number depending upon the size and demands of the school. - That the DSL/DDSL are fully equipped to undertake the Safeguarding role and that they have access to the appropriate training and that this is updated with certified training every two years. - That a DSL is on the premises and available during school hours, where this is not available there is cover in place.
-Therefore, ensuring there is cover at all times. - That we have a nominated link Governor for CIC (Children in Care) and SEND alongside other nominated leads in the School on these issues;
+- Taking leadership responsibility for a school's Safeguarding and Child Protection arrangements; this includes assisting the DSLs with the S175/157 safeguarding self- assessment on an annual basis. - That they are up to date with emerging issues in Safeguarding and recognise the strategies by the Local Authority in trying to keep children safe in Cornwall. - Ensuring that we have a nominated link Trustee for Child Protection and Safeguarding and this person has received appropriate training for their role.
+They should not be a member of staff within a school as this could lead to a possible conflict of interest and they need to act as a school's 'critical friend'. - Safeguarding Trustee should not act in the role of DSL or DDSL.
+No member of the Trust Board should be given confidential information about any child or family in a school unless the permission of the family has been given to share the information or it is on the advice of the LADO.
+All reports involving any information about children for Trust Board meetings and briefings should be anonymised. - The designated safeguarding trustee visits each school regularly to review safeguarding within the school and includes within visits regular discussions with children. - Ensuring that each school has a DSL for Child Protection, appointed from the Leadership Team and one who oversees and line manages the activities and the activities of all other leads in the school.
+The number of DDSLs needs to be sufficient in number depending upon the size and demands of the school. - That the DSLs/DDSLs are fully equipped to undertake the safeguarding role and that they have access to the appropriate training and that this is updated with certified training every two years. - That a DSL is on the premises and available during school hours, where this is not available there is cover in place.
+Therefore, ensuring there is cover at all times. - That we have a nominated link Trustee for CIC (Children in Care) and SEND alongside other nominated leads in a School on these issues.